inpsyde/more-menu-fields/README.md

 ### Adding a field

-Just having the field class above will do nothing if the package does not know about it.

-It can be done via the filter hook stored in the constant `Inpsyde\MoreMenuFields\FILTER_FIELDS`.
+Just having the field class above will do nothing if the package does not know about it, and to make the package aware of the class we need to add an instance of it to the array passed by filter hook stored in the constant `Inpsyde\MoreMenuFields\FILTER_FIELDS`.

-That filters passes to hooking callbacks the array of currently added filters, and an instance of `EditFieldValueFactory`: an object that can be used to obtain instances of `EditFieldValue` to be used in field classes.
+That filter passes to hooking callbacks the array of currently added filters, and as second argument an instance of `EditFieldValueFactory`: an object that can be used to obtain instances of `EditFieldValue` to be used in field classes.

 Let's see an usage example: